blevinscm/agent-documentation-team/README.md

 The system is orchestrated by a `DocManagerAgent` which coordinates three specialized sub-agents:

 1.  **`QAAgent`**: Analyzes documentation files for errors, inaccuracies, or areas needing improvement.
 If issues are found, it automatically creates a GitHub issue using a predefined template.
 2.  **`GenerationAgent`**: Takes a GitHub issue (either created by `QAAgent` or manually), generates the necessary content fix, creates a new branch for the issue, commits the changes, and opens a pull request.
-This agent acts as a subject matter expert in Generative AI and Machine Learning topics.
 3.  **`EvaluationAgent`**: Reviews a pull request created by the `GenerationAgent` to ensure it adequately addresses the original issue and meets quality standards.
 It can then approve the pull request.

 ## Features